kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 EOF
 ```

-The policy is not enforced inside of another Namespace.
+The policy isn't enforced in another Namespace.

-The following command creates a new Namespace called `team-alpha-staging`:
+This command creates a new Namespace called `team-alpha-staging`:

 ```console
 kubectl apply -f - <<EOF